imransilvake/slack-app-clone/README.md

 - Tracking / showing when users are online / offline
 - Searching messages within created channels
 - Custom animations to see when other users are typing in the same channel
-- Creating, cropping and uploading user avatars
+- Creating and uploading user avatars
 - The ability to favorite / un-favorite public channels
 - Add emojis to our messages with an Emoji Picker component
 - Securing our application with Firebase Rules